<img src="https://ws.zoominfo.com/pixel/UFH1H1ydGvMVOr12BP8x" width="1" height="1" style="display: none;">

 close employess SaaS accounts

 Make sure you also close the accounts of SaaS tools that are behind the SSO login.
-SaaS vendors are unaware of the fact that you’ve disabled the account access from the SSO or G-suite.
+SaaS vendors are unaware of the fact that you’ve disabled the account access from the SSO or G-suite, and that has many implications:

 • Employee account data still lies with the 3rd party provider.
 What happens if the vendor gets hacked?
 Will they notify you of the data breach of an employee who is no longer with the company?